X-Ray Technician Degree and Diploma Program Information

 Certification Programs for X-Ray Technicians

-Unlike other fields, certification programs in radiology are meant for students with experience working as x-ray technicians.
+Unlike other fields, certification programs in radiology are meant for students with experience as x-ray technicians.
 The American Registry of Radiologic Technologists (ARRT) offers voluntary certification for x-ray technicians.
 Many hospitals and private clinics offer internal training and ARRT-approved certification programs for their technicians.
 Although ARRT certification is not required by law, it may be required by employers.
 Employees are usually required to take these certification exams within a certain amount of time after they are hired.

 Related to X-ray Technician Degree